-4.5.1 Job power consumption
+4.5.1 Job Power Consumption

 To estimate the power consumption of a job at a system, we assume that the job has the same power consumption characteristics as High Performance Linpack (HPL).
-The work by Kamil et.al.
-[37] experimentally demonstrates that the HPL power consumption can be used to closely approximate the power consumption of production scientific applications.
+The work by Kamil et al. [25] experimentally demonstrates that the HPL power consumption can be used to closely approximate the power consumption of production scientific applications.
 For each system in XSEDE, we obtained the peak power consumption from Top500 and Green500 datasets, computed the HPL power consumption per core, and scaled it by the number of cores used by a job to find the power consumption of a job.
 Thus, if a job requires n cores on a machine which has a total of N cores and advertised HPL power is $P{HPL}$ , the job power consumption is considered as $P_J = n \times (P{HPL}/N)$ .
-Table 1 shows the values of HPL power consumption per core for each system.
-For NorduGrid, we were unable to obtain HPL benchmark data on each system.
-Hence, we resorted to white papers published by the chip manufacturers to obtain the power consumption per core.
-Similar to XSEDE, we scaled these numbers with the requested number of cores to find the power consumption of each job.